The Heptanesian poetry of the 19th century

 By contrast to Solomos, who is inspired by German Romanticism, Valoritis follows the French Romantic prototypes; therefore, he focuses on the protagonist’s heroic actions, on scenes of dramatic passion and scenes of severe violence (Garantoudis 2000, 39): “…Εγρούζανε, αλυχτούσαν οι σκύλοι μεσ’ τα πόδια του, και μάτωναν το δόντι εις την σκληρή τη σάρκα του. Και συριγμοί και βρόντοι” (Valaoritis, Foteinos, 145-7).

-Finally, one might argue that the incomplete form of Foteinos follows the broader segmentation noted in Heptanesian poetry, resembling the works of Markoras and Solomos.
+Finally, one might argue that Foteinos's incomplete form follows the broader segmentation noted in Heptanesian poetry, resembling the works of Markoras and Solomos.
 However, the segmentation of Foteinos is purely coincidental, as this was Valaoritis’ last composition and the only one that he could not complete.
 By contrast, the segmentation in the works by the other two Heptanesian poets is deliberate and noted more than once in their compositions (Garantoudis 2000, 39).

 The image of the ‘other’, ‘foreign’, ‘enemy’ in Heptanesian poetry